 Staff were well supported and had one to one meetings and appraisals to support them in their learning and development.

 People's health was monitored to help maintain their well-being.
-People were provided with a range of nutritious foods and drinks.

 Staff understood how to protect people's rights in line with the Mental Capacity Act (MCA) 2005.

 Is the service caring?